aTnT/Plot2Map/README.md

 ## What Plot2Map can be used for

-- Process various types of plot data (point data, polygons, tree-level measurements)
+- Process various types of plot data (point data, polygons, tree-level measurements, lidar)
 - Temporal adjustment of plot data to match map epoch
 - Estimation of measurement and sampling errors
 - Validation of global AGB maps